Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Discussion

-One outstanding feature of local sign stability is that it is not affected by the absolute values of the weights, and thus it refers to the set of graphs with the same network topology and sign pattern.
-As a consequence, whenever the interaction matrix \textbf{A} of an ecosystem is locally sign stable, then also the corresponding interaction-like \textbf{B} and Jacobian-like \textbf{J} matrices are locally sign stable, potentially ensuring at once feasibility, structural stability and linear stability.
+One very interesting feature of strong local sign stability, following from the concept of sign stability, is that it is not affected by the absolute values of the matrix elements and thus it refers to the set of graphs with the same network topology and sign pattern, provided that the distribution of the off-diagonal elements has finite second moment.
+As a consequence, whenever the interaction matrix $\mathbf{A}$ of an ecosystem is strongly locally sign stable, then also the corresponding interaction-like $\mathbf{B}$ and Jacobian-like $\mathbf{J}$ matrices are strongly locally sign stable, potentially ensuring at once feasibility, structural stability and linear stability.
 This aspect is particularly interesting in the ecological context where, as anticipated in the Introduction, it is difficult to quantify the strength of interactions between species~\cite{moore2012energetic, jacquet2016no}.
-In this regard, Ref.~\cite{solimano1982graph} has shown that for a general predator-prey model defined on a tree, the Jacobian matrix evaluated on an isolated, feasible equilibrium point has eigenvalues with negative real parts when the Jacobian matrix has negative diagonal elements, and hence the equilibrium point is linearly stable for such systems.
-The concept of local sign stability that we have introduced in the present paper generalises the results in Ref.~\cite{solimano1982graph}, as it applies to a broader class of systems, including predator-prey ecosystems defined on random graphs which are locally tree-like.
+In this regard, Ref.~\cite{solimano1982graph} has shown that for a general predator-prey model defined on a tree, the Jacobian matrix (with negative elements on the diagonal) evaluated on an isolated, feasible equilibrium point has eigenvalues with negative real parts, and hence the equilibrium point is linearly stable for such systems.
+The concept of strong local sign stability that we have introduced in the present paper generalises the results in Ref.~\cite{solimano1982graph}, as it applies to a broader class of systems, including predator-prey ecosystems defined on random graphs that are locally tree-like, have a finite number of short cycles, and have diagonal elements that are negative and below a finite threshold.
+The last condition is needed to have all eigenvalues with negative real part despite the finite width of the spectrum.